espy/hoodie-plugin-tutorial/README.md

 * a specific object type: `'remove:direct-message'`
 * a specific individual object `'remove:direct-message:A1B2C3'`

 The latter is what we're doing in the current line: listening for the remove and error events of the specific `direct-message` object with the id of the relevant message task.
-We pass through the promises that were attached to the original API call to handle the events (defer.resolve corresponds to onMessageSent, defer.reject to onMessageError).
+We pass through the promises that were attached to the original API call to handle the events (`defer.resolve` corresponds to `onMessageSent`, `defer.reject` to `onMessageError`).

-Lastly, if the task.add fails outright before it even reaches the database, we also call defer.resolve from the .fail() promise of the add method.
+Lastly, if the `task.add()` fails outright before it even reaches the database, we also call `defer.reject` from the `fail()` promise of the `add()` method.

-Then comes the final part of the .add method:
+Then comes the final part of the `add()` method:

     return defer.promise()

 Which simply passes through the original API call's entire promise.

-In order to listen for incoming messages, we also expose an `on` method, to subscribe to events related to `direct-message` tasks
+In order to listen for incoming messages, we also expose an `on()` method, with which we can subscribe to events related to `direct-message` tasks.

     function on( eventName, callback ) {
       hoodie.task.on( eventName + ':direct-message', callback)
     }

-Since the whole `extend` construct is essentially a module, we'll have to explicitly make our API method publically available so it can actually be called from the outside, and that's what happens at the very end:
+Since the whole `extend()` construct is essentially a module, we'll have to explicitly make our API methods publically available so they can actually be called from the outside, and that's what happens at the very end:

     hoodie.directMessages = {
       add: add,
       on: on
     };

-Now `hoodie.directMessages.add()` and `hoodie.directMessages.on()` actually exists.
+Now `hoodie.directMessages.add()` and `hoodie.directMessages.on()` actually exist.
 If you've ever seen the revealing module pattern, you know what this is.

 That's your frontend component dealt with!
 Remember, your plugin can consist of only this component, should you just want to encapsulate some more complex abstract frontend code in some convenience functions, for example.